Our P.I. licence is available here.

 Others have agreed religious fraud is a growing problem.
 Deborah Bortner, former president of the North American Securities Administrators Association, told the committee, I’ve been a securities regulator for 20 years, and I’ve seen more money stolen in the name of God than in any other way.”
 The usual government oversight procedures have not been able to keep up.
 In a 2005 letter to Senator Grassley, IRS Commissioner Mark W. Everson admitted the IRS has not been able to properly confront the problem.

 Unfortunately for the public, many of the huge organizations Trinity investigates are legally disguised as churches—literally disguised, as in invisible funds, no accountability whatsoever.
 Churches (and $100M plus/year televangelist ministries) do not have to file the IRS 990 showing top salaries and where the money goes.
-To top things off, in 2009, the IRS suspended all investigations of churches including the most egregious offenders—congressional legislation has not kept up with IRS organizational realities.
+To top things off, in 2009, the IRS suspended all investigations of churches for several years including the most egregious offenders—congressional legislation has not kept up with IRS organizational realities.
 And even as the problem has increased, news media across the country have reduced their investigative budgets, allowing most of these abuses to continue unreported.